UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

 - Confirm proposed targets and timelines with engineering leadership.
 - Ensure licence registry and monitoring dashboards in place.

-Approved by: [Head of Software Engineering]
+Approved by: [Head of Engineering]
 Date: [TBD]